nathanboktae/mocha-casperjs/README.md

 Load [casper-chai][] from the specified path, otherwise look for it adjacent to mocha-casperjs

 ### CasperJS options

-Also, you can add CasperJS options to a `mocha-casperjs.opts`:
+Also, you can add [CasperJS options](http://docs.casperjs.org/en/latest/modules/casper.html#index-1) to `mocha-casperjs.opts`.
+Below are the supported options:

 ````
 --user-agent